-81 Information from The Hills Shire Council, 18 April 2019.
+92 Information from The Hills Shire Council, 18 April 2019.

-For project management and design allowances, we consider the council's approach is not reasonable.
-The allowances for project management and design are already accounted for in the cost estimates based on IPART benchmark costs or the council's costs of similar projects.
-We recommend removing the additional allowances for project management and design.
+For project management and design allowances, we consider the council's approach is not reasonable for cost estimates based on IPART benchmark costs or on similar completed projects.
+The allowances for project management and design are already accounted for in cost estimates based on IPART benchmark costs and for costs based on similar completed projects.
+We recommend removing the additional allowances for project management and design where costs are based on IPART benchmark costs or on similar completed projects.

-For contingency allowances, we consider the council's approach is not reasonable.
+For contingency allowances, we consider the council's approach is reasonable, however the rate applied is not reasonable.
 The council applies a contingency allowance of 30% to all items, whereas the IPART benchmark for works at the strategic design stage is 20%.
-The council has applied the contingency allowance to the sum of the base cost, project management and design allowances, rather than only to the base cost.82 We recommend applying a 20% contingency allowance to base costs only.
+We recommend the council applies a 20% contingency allowance to the benchmark costs.
+For the items based on Rawlinsons, the contingency allowance is applied to the sum of the base cost, project management and design allowances.